 A really pleasant behavior of the guinea pigs is their yawning and stretching.
-They do these two activities at the same time, and it means they are relaxed, well rested and happy.
+They do these two activities at the same time, and it means they are relaxed, well-rested, and happy.

 Can Guinea Pigs Be Hyperactive and Why?

-Guinea pigs can be hyperactive and they display this in certain hours.
+Guinea pigs can be hyperactive, and they display this in certain hours.
 Usually, they are most hyperactive in the morning because they associate this time of the day with feeding.
-However, they are often hyperactive before bedtime at night, because they are hungry or in the mood for playing.
+However, they are often hyperactive before bedtime because they are hungry or in the mood for playing.
 The nighttime hyperactivity does not last long, and they quickly cuddle up to sleep, alone or with their partner.

 During the normal daytime hours, they are not so hyperactive and like to take naps every now and then.
 So, keep in mind, if you like to play with the guinea pig, and you don’t have time in the morning or during the day, the best time is the evening or right before bed.
 Then, their alertness is amazing at those hours.